GIOVRUSSO/Control-Group-Code/On the design of autonomous agents from multiple data sources/readme.txt

 * The file 'fig3_case1.jpg' is the first half of the third figure of the paper, with the agent PMFs for case 1 (left) and the route sampled from these PMFs (right)
 * The file 'fig3_case2.jpg' is the first half of the third figure of the paper, with the agent PMFs for case 2 (left) and the route sampled from these PMFs (right)

-The code for the experiment, along with the figures, were made by Émiland Garrabé.
+The experiments were carried out by Émiland Garrabé and the code can be made available upon request.